“It’s my dream to not have contracts in Galt’s Gulch, and to share a common bond of truth and integrity… and vision.”

 Shares of a Whole Lot of Nothin’

 Johnson incorporated a company for the farm operation.
-The shares of Agricola y Comercial SpA were supposed to represent an ownership stake in an organic farm operation, both a piece of the action on lemon harvestexisting lemon and avocado orchards and the profits from a long list other fruit and row crops.
+The shares of Agricola y Comercial SpA were supposed to represent an ownership stake in an organic farm operation, both a piece of the action on existing lemon and avocado orchards and the profits from a long list other fruit and row crops.
 The real estate holding company, Inmobiliaria Galt’s Gulch SA, has an area of 100 hectares much of which is a lemon orchard.
 Johnson planned to subdivide this area into five 10 hectareorchard lots and one 50 hectare lot.
 The five smaller lots would be sold to individual investors to be managed by GGC.
 The 50 hectare lot would be sold to Agricola and be owned by the shareholders.

 It seems that Johnson never got around to subdividing the orchard, even though he somehow did get around to selling the orchard lots that didn’t exist.
 Maybe he was too busy trading for Andean water scams or stealing money for wildly profitable bitcoin investments.
 It could have been that his architects and engineers were exactly as he describes them—crooked and/or incompetent.
 That has yet to be determined.